mutech-sys/password-manager-py/README.md

 ---

-## 🔐 Suggested Future Improvements
+## 🔐 Future Improvements I have in mind

 * Encrypt or hash passwords
 * Implement password masking while typing